Mountain Lots After Snowmelt: Grade, Trees, and the First Dry Week

 - Ramp irrigation; resist flooding every zone for arrival weekend.

-- Flag mature canopy on thin slopes for deep root watering.
+- Flag mature canopy on dry slopes for deep root watering.